Wavelength-dependent Profiles

 to adjust the normalization of the SED to give a particular observed magnitude when observed

-.
+through a particular Bandpass.
 And there is a dimensionless option, which may be appropriate

 for defining chromatic PSFs.

-class represents a spectral throughput function, which could be an
+The Bandpass class represents a spectral throughput function, which could be an

 entire imaging system throughput response function (reflection off of mirrors, transmission through